Biden feels angry and betrayed by top Dems as family discusses ‘possible’ plan to drop out

 Biden is self-isolating with Covid-19 at his beach house in Delaware, where he has reportedly become more “receptive” to the notion that he may have to step aside, one Democratic adviser told CNN.
 The president is in a “contemplative stage” as he goes over his options, privately acknowledging that his path to victory is narrow.

-The president’s self-isolation in Rehoboth Beach comes as his family has begun discussions about what a possible departure from the race may look like, according to NBC News.
+The president’s self-isolation in Rehoboth Beach comes as his family has started discussions about what a possible departure from the race may look like.

 Two people familiar with the talks noted that any departure would have to put the party in the best possible place to beat Trump while also paying tribute for the more than 50 years Biden has spent in public office.